Candidates for admission to the Ph.D. Program normally have an M.A. degree in Criminology or an equivalent master’s degree.

 - Applicants must have at minimum an A- standing (or equivalent) in their M.A. degree program.

 - Students from M.A. programs other than the University of Toronto’s M.A. in criminology may be required to take additional courses as part of their doctoral program.

 - If you do not meet the program requirements, you should consult the Graduate Coordinator or Graduate Administrator before submitting an application.

 Meeting the minimum requirements does not guarantee acceptance.
 Our Ph.D. program is a very small one (around a dozen students) and only a very small number of students are accepted into the doctoral program in any year.

 In addition to excellent performance at the Masters level, each student accepted into the doctoral program must have a presumptive Ph.D. dissertation supervisor.
-Unlike some larger programs that admit students for doctoral studies without a supervisor, because of our small faculty complement, in making admissions decisions, we seek to ensure that every student who is admitted can be matched with a supervisor who is a good fit with the student’s scholarly interests.
-Therefore, in planning your application, we strongly encourage you to identify one or more possible supervisors, as well as possible dissertation committee members.
-You should also approach such faculty members to ascertain whether they might be interested in supervising you.
+In making admissions decisions, we seek to ensure that every student who is admitted can be matched with a supervisor who is a good fit with the student’s scholarly interests.